ProphetRen/ProphetRen/README.md

 - 👋 Hi, I’m @ProphetRen
 - 👀 I’m interested in smth
-- 🌱 I’m currently learning front-end dev
+- 🌱 I’m currently learning front-end dev and fucking peace of shit (php)
-- 💞️ I’m looking to collaborate on front-end dev projects and fucking peace of shit(php)
+- 💞️ I’m looking to collaborate on front-end dev projects
 - 📫 How to reach me ... fucking peace of shit
 <!---
 ProphetRen/ProphetRen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.